karinakozarova/Ruby_training/README.md

 PEMDAS =  Parentheses Exponents Multiplication Division Addition Subtraction
 </blockquote>

+## ternary
+An even more concise version of if/else is the ternary conditional expression.
+It's called "ternary" because it takes three arguments: a boolean, an expression to evaluate if the boolean is true, and an expression to evaluate if the boolean is false.

+The syntax looks like this:

+boolean ?
+Do this if true: Do this if false
 ## combined comparison operator
 The combined comparison operator looks like this: <=>.
 It returns 0 if the first operand (item to be compared) equals the second, 1 if first operand is greater than the second, and -1 if the first operand is less than the second